5 Garage Conversion Ideas

-Well, maybe not instant in the sense of ‘right this minute’, but certainly faster and less costly that building an extension to your home.
+Well, maybe not instant in the sense of ‘right this minute’, but certainly faster and less costly than building an extension to your home.

 One of the first examples we ever saw of using an attached garage to add living space was right here in Scarborough.
 If you’ve never heard of the ‘Ben Jungle’, it is the neighbourhood of typical 1950s Scarborough bungalows on the north side of Lawrence Ave., between McCowan and Brimley, where all the streets have ‘Ben” in their names, including Benleigh Drive, Ben Stanton Blvd., and, maybe coolest of all, Benorama Crescent.

 Unlike many houses of the era, most Ben Jungle homes were built with an attached garage, even though the homes were relatively small compared to today’s standards.
 To open up space in the home for a larger family, one homeowner created a formal dining room in the garage.
 You could also create a bedroom, family room or any other space for which you would otherwise need to build an addition.

 2. Hobby Room

 If you’re indeed stuck inside, it might be a great time to indulge in your hobby, like artistic painting, modeling or scrapbooking.
 The problem is that many hobbyists need to put everything away when not actually taking part in the hobby, and bring it all out again when they’re ready to go.
 If you want a dedicated space where you can indulge in your hobby any time, your garage can be it.

 This one can even pay for itself over time.
 While many fitness buffs might have one or two pieces of equipment at home, buying a gym membership is usually needed to get all the facilities they want for a good workout.
 But you can save the membership fees and have the space for different machines, as well as an aerobics and stretching area, right in your garage – and you don’t have to drive to get there!

 4. Brew Pub